Tensions Continue High Over Kashmir, With 500 Arrests And A Communications Blackout

 India's Ministry of External Affairs urged Pakistan to reconsider its decision to downgrade diplomatic ties and suspend trade, accusing its neighbor of presenting an "alarmist vision of the region."

 A United Nations spokesperson expressed the U.N.'s deep concern that India's actions would "exacerbate the human rights situation."
-Residents have crowded hospitals, the only places where they can access WiFi.
+Residents have crowded hospitals, the only places where they can access Wi-Fi.
 And at airports, people have sought out strangers to carry letters to loved ones.

 Kashmir's fate may lie in the Indian courts, where the change in status is likely to be challenged.
 For now, an opposition activist has filed a petition in India's Supreme Court to challenge the information blackout.

-Tensions between India and Pakistan escalated earlier this year, after a suicide attack in February killed at least 40 Indian security forces in Indian-controlled Kashmir.
+Tensions between India and Pakistan escalated earlier this year after a suicide attack in February killed at least 40 Indian security forces in Indian-controlled Kashmir.
 India struck a Pakistani village in retaliation, heightening fears about the nuclear-armed neighbors' relations.
-A Pakistan-based militant group claimed responsibility for the attack, for which Pakistan denied any responsibility.
+A Pakistani-based militant group claimed responsibility for the attack, for which Pakistan denied any responsibility.

 Tens of thousands of people have died in the conflict over Kashmir, which started after India and Pakistan gained independence from British rule in 1947.

-Malala Yousafzai, the Pakistani Nobel Peace laureate, said in a tweet that she hoped tensions could be resolved peacefully.
+Malala Yousafzai, the Pakistani Nobel Peace Prize laureate, said in a tweet that she hoped tensions could be resolved peacefully.
 "There is no need for us to continue to suffer and hurt each other," Yousafzai said.
 "Today I am worried about the safety of the Kashmiri children and women, the most vulnerable to violence and the most likely to suffer loses in conflict."

 NPR producer Sushmita Pathak contributed to this report.